-Applications are being solicited to establish a list of projects for funding in 2021.
-Funding from the City of Bellingham may include one of three sources: 2018 Housing Levy, HOME Investment Partnership Program (HOME) and Community Development Block Grant (CDBG).
+Applications are being solicited to establish a list of projects for funding in 2024.
+Funding from the City of Bellingham may include one of these sources: Housing Levy, American Rescue Plan Act (ARPA), HOME Investment Partnership Program (HOME) and Community Development Block Grant (CDBG), with the most likely source being CDBG.